Student shoots, kills 3, injures 8 at Michigan high school

 Deputies rushed to the school around lunch time as more than 100 calls flooded 911 dispatchers with reports of a shooter.
 They arrested the student in a hallway within minutes of their arrival.
 He put his hands in the air as deputies approached, Bouchard said.

 The boy’s father on Friday bought the 9 mm Sig Sauer used in the shooting, Bouchard said.
-He didn’t know why the man bought the gun, which his son had been practicing shooting and posting pictures of, Bouchard said.
+He didn’t know why the man bought the gun, which his son had been posting pictures of and practicing shooting, Bouchard said.

 Authorities didn’t immediately release the boy’s name.